Posted by ESPN.com's James Walker

 Pittsburgh Steelers: Should they keep four quarterbacks?

 This is a tough one.
 Ben Roethlisberger, Byron Leftwich and rookie Dennis Dixon will all make the 53-man roster.
 But what about Charlie Batch?
 The longtime backup is recovering from a broken collarbone and reports out of Pittsburgh indicate he should be ready by mid-to-late September.
-Pittsburgh could keep four quarterbacks on the roster and just leave Batch idle for a few weeks, or put him on injured reserve.
-The Steelers could use that extra roster spot to help a position of bigger need.
+Pittsburgh could keep four quarterbacks on the roster and just leave Batch idle for a few weeks, or put him on the physically unable to perform list until mid-October.
+Although the PUP designation may give him more time than he probably needs, there's nothing wrong with being extra cautious.
+Plus, the Steelers could use that extra roster spot to help a position of bigger need.